adamydwang/genai-mcp/README.md

 - `gemini_generate_image` – text → image
 - `gemini_edit_image` – image + text → edited image

-You can control:

-- Whether the final output should be **base64 data URI** or an **object storage URL**
-- Whether and how images are uploaded to OSS / S3
-- Logging level / format / output
-- Request timeout

 ### Gemini / Nano Banana backend support